 The UK in the 1920s was essentially a conservative society with what we would today describe as ‘traditional’ values.
 Women’s magazines of that time: Women’s Weekly.
 Good Housekeeping etc., were full of content that gave advice on home-making, cooking, children, husbands, decorating, furnishings & appliances.
 Everything, in fact, that promoted the idea that ‘home’ meant ‘ownership’.
 And by the late 1930s ownership and those paying for ownership (mortgagees) had doubled.
 Of course, by promoting ownership as desirable, aspirational and positive, it had a negative, inverse effect on other tenure forms.

 But had this inadvertently created the rental stigma?
 The haves and the have nots?
 Perhaps.
-But It’s my view that this was much more a post WW2 phenomenon and one more associated with the 1960s, where social housing became rather unfortunately associated with Brutalist 'sink' estates.
+But It’s my view that this was much more a post WW2 phenomenon and one more associated with the 1960s, where social housing became rather unfortunately associated with Brutalist 'sink' estates and Modernist experimentation.

 Today’s Language of Tenure.

-You don’t have to look far to find negative references to rental.
-Theresa May at this season's Tory Conference said “For too many people the dream of home ownership has become all too distant” Liz Hamson in Property Week commented “While BTR advocates maintain rental is a positive lifestyle choice, the reality is that most people would rather not toss up to half their earnings into the rental black hole” It doesn’t matter what you read or where you read it; on the left, right or centre; Daily Mail or Morning Star, propaganda from the 1920s, driven home by past generations, colours our understanding of rental as a tenure.
-It’s often a throw-away comment and is rarely challenged.
+You don’t have to look far to find negative rental references.
+Theresa May at this season's Tory Conference said “For too many people the dream of homeownership has become all too distant” Liz Hamson in Property Week commented “While BTR advocates maintain rental is a positive lifestyle choice, the reality is that most people would rather not toss up to half their earnings into the rental black hole” It doesn’t matter what you read or where you read it; on the left, right or centre; Daily Mail or Morning Star, propaganda from the 1920s, driven home by past generations, colours our understanding of rental as a tenure.
+"Trapped in renting" is often a throw-away, lazy comment and is rarely challenged.

 Build-to-Rent.
 The Challenge

 To reach this point without mentioning Build-to-Rent is something of a record for me since it’s ‘my’ sector and it’s all I (mostly) write about.
-But the challenge we face is more than creating beautiful structures in brilliantly convenient and desirable locations, managed by wonderful, innovative operational management.
+But the challenge the sector faces is more than creating beautiful structures in brilliantly convenient and desirable locations, managed by wonderful, innovative operational management.
 It’s about reversing 90 years of deeply ingrained thinking.
 About challenging the default position of ‘owning good, renting bad’.
+(Apologies G.O.)